 Selecting an Area and Measuring its Volume

-In order to define a volume to measure, you first need to select an area for which to compute the volume.
+To define a volume to measure, you first need to select an area for which to compute the volume.
+Volume measurements can be performed on all surface areas, including flat land, stockpiles, and various landscapes.

 - Choose the